|

 when adults wanted the line.

-I went out to the barn to feed the calves and the pigs when what
+I went out to the barn to feed

 did I see but another reminder of Sheila Reller.
 I kind of felt like